NicKarlovich/VR-Spell-Visualization/README.md

 Then finally you will be able to cycle through the different color options for the spells.

 When decding on the width, height, and or depth of a spell, click the grip button once to select the first location, click it again to select the second location

-*Aplogies for these instructions being so short, we had to rewrite them from scratch when we re-created via git push --force from memory on a very short timeline*

 ## How To Use Avatar Stance: